nao1215/subaru/README.md

 [![Build](https://github.com/nao1215/subaru/actions/workflows/build.yml/badge.svg)](https://github.com/nao1215/subaru/actions/workflows/build.yml)
 [![UnitTest](https://github.com/nao1215/subaru/actions/workflows/unit_test.yml/badge.svg)](https://github.com/nao1215/subaru/actions/workflows/unit_test.yml)
 # subaru - inspired by fortune command
 subaru command print philosophy or wise sayings.
-If no subcommand is specified, the random philosophy will be output.
-The subcommand name is a person's name, programming language, or company name.
-If you execute subaru command with a subcommand, the phrase related to that name is output.
+If you are not specified subcommand, subaru print the random phrase.
+The subcommand name is a person's name, programming language, or company name, etc. If you execute subaru command with a subcommand, subaru print the phrase related to that name.

 # How to install
 ## Step.1 Install golang
 If you don't install golang in your system, please install Golang first.
 Check the [Go official website](https://go.dev/doc/install) for how to install golang.
 ## Step2.
-Install ubume
+Install subaru
 ```
 $ go install github.com/nao1215/subaru@latest
 ```